bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 5. When VT3 is finished, carrier thread T1 becomes available.
 Scheduler runs it on T1.

-### Culprit: Delayed execution with CPU intensive operations
+### The culprit: Delayed execution with CPU intensive operations

 The scheduler does not have a control over when a virtual thread will be scheduled or how much CPU time it will get.
 Scheduling only occurs when a running virtual thread gets blocked or finished.
 Therefore, the waiting time for the virtual threads in the queue can be long and unpredictable.